Zach Gilford: Personal life

 In the spring of 2010, Gilford began dating actress Kiele Sanchez, whom he met on the set of the television pilot for the TV movie Matadors.
 The couple became engaged in November 2011, and married on December 29, 2012.
 The couple also co-starred in The Purge: Anarchy.
 In August 2015, Sanchez announced that she and Gilford were expecting a son in November.
 In October 2015, they announced that Sanchez had suffered a late-term miscarriage.
-The couple have one daughter, born in November 2017 through surrogacy.
-He filed for divorce on April 19, 2025.
+The couple have one daughter, born in November 2017 through surrogacy, and a son born in June 2021.
+Gilford filed for divorce from his wife on April 19, 2025.